Kohl's Market Value Is $3 Billion Less Than Cost Of Treasury Stock

 The return on assets and return on equity have fallen the past decade, see chart.

-KSS Return on Assets (NYSE:TTM) data by YCharts
+KSS Return on Assets (TTM) data by YCharts

 Share repurchase proponents will no doubt suggest that share repurchases can be more tax efficient than the payment of dividends.
 In theory, they have a point, but the Kohl's stock price today is lower than it was a decade ago.
 Therefore, should shareholders decided to sell, they will avoid capital gain taxes.